wandb/docs/README.md

   ```
 - Install an IDE (e.g. VS Studio) or Text Editor (e.g. Sublime)

-&nbsp;

-## Install W&B Doc dependencies
+## Install W&B Doc app

-After you have forked and cloned wandb/docodile, change directory to `wandb/docodile` and install the W&B Doc app dependencies with `yarn`:
+1. After you have forked and cloned wandb/docodile, change directory to `wandb/docodile` and install the W&B Doc app dependencies with `yarn`:

 ```bash
 cd docodile